Compare Rates and Save On Life Insurance

 If you’re single or won’t have financial obligations after death, signing up for charitable gift life insurance is another option.
 This type of life insurance designates your preferred charity as the beneficiary instead of a person or trust.

-Common Mistakes People Make When Choosing a Life Insurance Beneficiary
+Common Mistakes When Choosing a Life Insurance Beneficiary

-When choosing a beneficiary for life insurance, there are some common mistakes people make that can be avoided.
-Don’t let these pitfalls happen to you when adding a beneficiary to life insurance.
+When choosing a beneficiary for life insurance, people make some common mistakes that can be avoided.
+Don’t fall into these pitfalls when adding a beneficiary to life insurance.

 1